marco-zhan/Flappy-Bird-RL/README.md

 ## Introduction

-Implementation of one of the most famous arcade games -- Flappy Bird using Python and pygames
+Implementation of one of the most famous arcade games -- Flappy Bird using Python and Pygame

 ## Technologies
 - Python 3.7.4